autmav/autmav_reviews/summaries/Tracking.md

 #### Review:

-1) They conducted a systematic analysis identifying that per-object depth estimation is a major performance bottleneck of current 3D monocular detection and tracking-by-detection methods.
+1)They conducted a systematic analysis identifying that per-object depth estimation is a major performance bottleneck of current 3D monocular detection and tracking-by-detection methods.
 2) They proposed a novel method that fuses pseudo-LiDAR and RGB information across the temporal domain to significantly enhance per-object depth estimation performance.
 3) They demonstrated that with the enhanced depth, the performance of monocular 3D detection and tracking can be significantly improved.
 4) Future works can include end-to-end training of the proposed method.
 Detectors such as RTM3D with the AB3D tracker, are state-of-the-art.

 #### Answers: